 - Produce more of the right food, from less

 Over the past five years, EAT has convened a diverse range of dynamic speakers to share solutions and motivate commitment, including Mr. Jamie Oliver (Celebrity Chef), Dr. Kristalina Georgieva (CEO, World Bank), Dr. Caleb Harper (Principal Investigator & Director, Open Ag Initiative), HRH Crown Princess Victoria of Sweden, Mr. Gilbert Houngbo (President, IFAD), Mr. Paul Polman (CEO, Unilever), Dame Ellen MacArthur (Founder and Chair, Ellen MacArthur Foundation), Sir Bob Geldof (Musician, Activist, Founder Band Aid & Live Aid), Mr. Bill Clinton (Former President, United States) Dr. Uma Valeti (CEO, Memphis Meats) and Ms. Christiana Figueres (Lead, Mission 2020).

 EAT’s vision is a fair and sustainable global food system for healthy people, animals and planet – leaving no one behind.

-Stay tuned for updates on program and speakers for the 2019 forum.
+Stay tuned for updates on the program and follow regular updates on confirmed speakers for the 2019 forum below.